andreyorst/powerline.kak/README.md

   be set to `$kak_opt_powerline_base_bg`, since it matches default modeline background color for current colorscheme
 - `next_bg` - a tricky variable that will tell next module what background color it should use for it's separator.
-This is very important part, since without it smooth transition between modules isn't possible.
+This is very important, since without it smooth transition between modules isn't possible.
 It must be set to `$kak_opt_powerline_next_bg` which will be explained later.
 - `normal` - a separator with solid body.
 - `thin` - a separator with thin body.

-After that we have `if` statement, that ensures that module isn't toggled `off`, and we actually need to draw our module in powerline.
+After that we have an `if` statement, that ensures that module isn't toggled `off`, and we actually need to draw our module in powerline.
 And if it is `on`, we do the following: